ppy/osu-wiki/news/2025/2025-10-19-new-featured-artist-tanger.md

 ### [Tanger - tiny windows (feat.
 Frizk)](https://assets.ppy.sh/artists/507/tinywindows/Tanger%20-%20tiny%20windows%20(feat.%20Frizk).osz)

-The saying "two heads is better than one" doesn't exactly apply to circle clicking, but [ESCRUPULILLO](https://osu.ppy.sh/users/18217876) and [uatzap](https://osu.ppy.sh/users/16509171) played [this map](https://osu.ppy.sh/beatmapsets/2391171) by [Nagi Seishiro](https://osu.ppy.sh/users/6300910) in tandem anyway.
+The saying "two heads is better than one" doesn't exactly apply to circle clicking, but ::ESCRUPULILLO::{ user-id=18217876 } and [uatzap](https://osu.ppy.sh/users/16509171) played [this map](https://osu.ppy.sh/beatmapsets/2391171) by ::Nagi Seishiro::{ user-id=6300910 } in tandem anyway.
 (And for anyone keeping track, this is the last [COE 2025](/wiki/Community/cavoe's_osu!_event) clip we have.
 For now.)

 <div align="center" class="osu-md__paragraph">
     <video width="100%" controls>